Knowledge base

 At Infomaniak, certificates are renewed automatically, but a technical issue may sometimes occur.
 To check the status of your certificate:

-1. Click here to access the management of your certificates in the Manager (need help?).
+- Click here to access the management of your certificates in the Manager (need help?).

-2. Check the status and expiration date in the dashboard:
+- Check the status and expiration date in the dashboard:

-3. Force HTTPS and fix the "Mixed Content"
+3. Force HTTPS and fix "Mixed Content"

-If your certificate is valid but the error persists (or the padlock is not green), it is possible that your site is still loading elements (images, scripts) in HTTP.
+If your certificate is valid but the error persists (or the padlock is not green), it is possible that your site is still loading elements (images, scripts) over HTTP.
 To fix this, refer to this other guide.

 Has this FAQ been helpful?